thehapyone/Sage/docs/configuration.md

 All options that can be used in the Crew Layout are based on the CrewAI definition.
 Please visit the [CrewAI Documentation](https://docs.crewai.com/) to explore all available options.

-_Some options like `llm` are automatically populated when the application starts._
+The following options are dynamically injected when the application starts
+ - if `memory:True`, then all memory instances are automatically initialized
+ - If no LLM are defined for the crew (`manager_llm`) and the agents (`llm`), the application injects the default sage LLM for all agents and crews

 This structure allows you to specify the agents and tasks for your crew, ensuring each agent has a clear role, goal, and backstory, and each task is clearly described and assigned to the appropriate agent.